RosstheRoss/wwb/README.md

 # W.W.B.

-A Rust simulatiion of the World's Worst Boardgame
+A Rust simulation of the World's Worst Boardgame (W.W.B.) by Rich Hutnik.

 ## Disclaimer